Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Source.md

 * `"eval"`, for code passed to `eval`.

+* `"debugger eval"`, for code evaluated by debugger.

 * `"Function"`, for code passed to the `Function` constructor.

-* `"Function.prototype"`, for `Function.prototype` internally generated code.
+* `"GeneratorFunction"`, for code passed to the generator constructor.

+* `"AsyncFunction"`, for code passed to the async function constructor.

+* `"AsyncGenerator"`, for code passed to the async generator constructor.

-* `"Worker"`, for code loaded by calling the Web worker constructor—the worker's main script.
+* `"Worklet"`, for code loaded by worklet.

 * `"importScripts"`, for code by calling `importScripts` in a web worker.